chrisjensen/diy-portable-air-purifier/double-fan/README.md

 # Double Fan Portable Air Purifier

+## Cost

+Some of the main components (the fans, the filters) are not commonly sold in Aotearoa, and so are costly to obtain and import.
+You may be able to build this cheaper in Australia or the US.

+The cost of the below components comes to around NZD $330.

+If you, or someone you know, has the tools and knowhow to put 116mm holes into wood, you could save another $70 by sourcing and cutting the wood yourself.

 ## Components

 | **Component**                 | **Description**                                                                                                                                                            | **# required** | **Approximate Cost (NZD)** |  |